-Name or company name of the Board Member Company, executive or shareholder with whom there is a relation Reasons Mr. Pedro José López Jiménez ACS, Actividades de Construcción y Servicios, S.A.
-Despite the fact that the five-year period since Pedro López Jimenez were an Executive Board Member has concluded, which took place on 4 March 2004 when he ceased to be the Chairman of the then Unión Fenosa, S.A., as he has been a Board Member for over twelve years he has not been considered stricto sensu as an independent Board Member.
-Mr. José María Loizaga Viguri ACS, Actividades de Construcción y Servicios, S.A.
-Mr. José María Loizaga Viguri was appointed to an external directorship (other) upon completing the maximum term of office allowed as an independent director.
-Total number of external Board Me embers 2 % of total Board 11.11%
+Company, executive or shareholder with whom there is a relation: Reasons ACS, ACTIVIDADES DE CONSTRUCCIÓN Y SERVICIOS, S.A.
+Despite the fact that the five-year period since Pedro López Jimenez were an Executive Board Member has concluded, which took place on 4 March 2004 when he ceased to be the Chairman of the then Unión Fenosa, S.A., as he has been a Board Member for over twelve years he has not been considered stricto sensu as an independent Board Member ACS, ACTIVIDADES DE CONSTRUCCIÓN Y SERVICIOS, S.A.
+José María Loizaga Viguri was appointed to an external directorship (other) upon completing the maximum term of office allowed as an independent director.
+ACS, ACTIVIDADES DE CONSTRUCCIÓN Y SERVICIOS, S.A Joan David Grima Terre went from being an independent board member to an external board member upon completion of the maximum term of office of 12 years.
+ACS, ACTIVIDADES DE CONSTRUCCIÓN Y SERVICIOS, S.A.
+Miguel Roca Junyent went from being an independent board member to an external board member upon completion of the maximum term of office of 12 years. with whom there is a relation: ACS, ACTIVIDADES DE CONSTRUCCIÓN Y SERVICIOS, S.A.
+ACS, ACTIVIDADES DE CONSTRUCCIÓN Y SERVICIOS, S.A.
+ACS, ACTIVIDADES DE CONSTRUCCIÓN Y SERVICIOS, S.A.
+ACS, ACTIVIDADES DE ACS, ACTIVIDADES DE CONSTRUCCIÓN Y SERVICIOS, S.A.
+ACS, ACTIVIDADES DE ACS, ACTIVIDADES DE ACS, ACTIVIDADES DE